jonocarroll/nonempty/README.md

 }

 critical_f.nonempty <- function(file, y = 42) {
-  # it is safe to assume that x is nonempty here
+  # it is safe to assume that `file` is nonempty here
   message("writing y = ", y, " to file: ", file)
   writeLines(as.character(y), con = file)
 }